kindone/cppproptest/doc/Generators.md

 ## `Generator<T>`

-Template class `Generator<T>` is an abstract functor class that coerces to `GenFunction<T>`. `Generator` gives access to some useful methods and you can wrap your generator callable with this to decorate with those methods.
+Template class `Generator<T>` is an abstract functor class that coerces to `GenFunction<T>`.
+A `Generator` gives access to some useful methods and you can wrap your generator callable with this to decorate with those methods.
+All generators and combinators of `cppproptest` produce decorated generators, so that you can use the utility methods with ease.

 ```cpp
 auto myIntGen = Generator<int>([](Random& rand) {